 assignments associated with each module on time.

-mailbox.
+Assignments should be submitted on Canvas.
 They should be typed or or legibly handwritten.
 There are 12 homework

 assignments.
 Expect to solve approximately one problem per day.